eritho23/superdator-nixos/README.md

 - The root of the repo has a Nix `flake.nix` with the NixOS configuration for the `superdator`.
-- In `nixos/`, there should be one directory per hostname (currently one).
+- In `nixos/`, the NixOS configuration is available.
 - Inside a directory, a `configuration.nix` independent of any flake should be present.